CIML-bioinformatic/JPGlab_LysoDC/README.md

         └── JPGlab_LysoDC_PrimaryAnalysis.html          # The HTML report of the analysis

-##### Run step 5
+#### Run step 5

-$Goal:$ This step aims to produce a first version of the RNA velocity analysis of the data.
+**Goal:** This step aims to produce a first version of the RNA velocity analysis of the data.
 Thi sstep is also used to identify cell considered as contamination or "in dying" state.
 These cells are removed from the analysis to improve the quality of the next steps.

-$Input:$ This step use input from previous analysis.
+**Input:** This step use input from previous analysis.
 Here is a tree présentation of the content of the folder $WORKING_DIR/data/step5 as it should be before the execution of the analysis.

     step5